ARC Mission & Vision

 (science, technology, engineering, and mathematics), social studies, and the arts in meaningful, grade-level-appropriate ways.

-The DCP goal is to use architecture and design as a problem-solving tool to integrate math and science learning with sequential and comprehensive art and design-based learning to:
+The goal - to use architecture and design as a problem-solving tool to integrate math and science learning with sequential and comprehensive art and design-based learning to:

 develop 21st Century skills – collaboration, creativity, communication, and critical thinking